 The rear camera setup on Xiaomi MI6 includes two-12MP lens oriented in a horizontal configuration.
 The assembly is aided by dual-LED (dual-tone) flash.
 The primary camera among the two comes with an aperture of f/1.8, the focal length of 27mm and 4-axis OIS (optical image stabilization).
 The secondary, however, lacks OIS and a constricted aperture (as compared to the primary) of f/2.6.

 The camera setup on the device is capable of zooming optically up to two times and digitally up to 10 times without loss of quality.
 The presence of dual-camera setup on the back has also added functionality to capture images with Bokeh effects.
 The images taken with Boken effect from the device comes appreciable with the subject on focus and blurred backgrounds with softened edges.
 Photos taken from Xiaomi MI6 are impressive with accurate color balance and lively color rendition.
 However, the dynamic range is mostly high even without the HDR on.
 For the focusing, the phone is furnished with phase detection autofocus (PDAF), which is pretty fast.

-Up front, there is an 8MP camera dedicated for selfies.
+Up front, there is an 8MP camera dedicated to selfies.
 The selfies captured from the front does not seem to disappoint under ample lighting condition.
-But same cannot be said under low lights.
-Under lowlights, image taken is mostly clouded with grains and noises.
+But the same cannot be said under low lights.
+Under lowlights, the image taken is mostly clouded with grains and noises.

 |Rear camera||Dual 12 MP ((f/1.8, 27mm focal length, 1.25µm pixel size, OIS 4-axis) + (f/2.6, 52mm focal length, 1.0µm pixel size)), 2x optical zoom, phase detection autofocus, dual-LED (dual tone) flash|